JoeBartelmo/goddard/README.md

 	M.A.R.S.(Mechanized Autonomous Rail Scanner) built by RIT Hyperloop Team to scan & identify debris and damage in SpaceX's Hyperloop test track.
 This python code talks with an Arduino over a Serial connection to operate the robot.
-A multidigit *Control Code*, typed in by a human operator, determines exactly what MARS will do.
+A multicharacter *Control Code*, typed in by a human operator, determines exactly what MARS will do.

 	In addition, this class contains functions to acquire all data sent from the arduino, process it and provide the operator with a variety of telemetry